earthly/website/blog/_posts/2023-10-24-create-python-package.md

 ## Testing the Package

 Ok, one of the tricky things about distributing your package to PyPI is that once you upload it with a specific version number, you can't change it.
-The releases are , for practical purposes, immutable.
+The releases are, for practical purposes, immutable.

 <div class="align-right">
 {% picture content-nocrop {{site.pimages}}{{page.slug}}/5400.png --img width="300px" --alt {{ You can Delete.
 But don't replace a package. }} %}